open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 We've covered the basics of templating and managing data with lit-element.
 The last remaining topic we need to look into is styling.
 This isn't a codelab on CSS, so we will only look at some of the specifics of working with styling in lit-element.

-For styling, lit-element uses shadow dom.
-If you're not familiar with shadow dom, I recommend following the web component basics codelab.
+For styling, lit-element uses shadow DOM.
+If you're not familiar with shadow DOM, I recommend following the web component basics codelab.

 To define the styles of your element, we need to import the `css` tag and add a static styles property on our element.
 Let's add styles to the todo list: